Newsletter Subscribe

 Hope + Anchor Hotel

 Step inside Australia’s oldest pub and let the history wrap around you like a well-loved blanket.
 The walls have soaked up more than two centuries of laughter, storytelling, and hard-earned pints, yet the Hope & Anchor feels alive, not dusty.
-No gimmicks, no leaning on its 1807 credentials — just hearty pub fare, a stellar selection of local and international beers, and the kind of warmth only open fires and well-worn bar stools can offer.
-Add a pool table, a sunlit beer garden, and you’ve got a classic that still knows how to put on a show.
+No gimmicks and no coasting on its 1807 credentials, just hearty pub fare, a stellar mix of local and international beers, and the easy appeal of open fires and well-worn bar stools.
+Add a pool table and a sunlit beer garden, and you have a classic that still pulls a crowd.

 65 Macquarie Street, Hobart